Medieval Tower of Brompton Regis Church

 After absorbing the Exmoor rain through eight centuries, the tower was saturated.
 Well-meaning but misguided attempts over the years to patch it up and cure the chronic dampness had been ineffective or indeed counterproductive, and by 2015 the effects inside the church had become acute, with peeling plaster, foul-smelling and dripping green mould on the internal walls and tower arch, and puddles on the floor in periods of heavy rain.
 The increasingly damp atmosphere risked damaging the church’s outstanding and historically important T.C.Lewis organ, and was not welcoming to the congregation and to visitors.

-Having completed the restoration of the organ in 2014, the PCC decided that big thinking and decisive action on the tower were needed.
+The PCC decided that big thinking and decisive action on the tower were needed.
 A fundraising campaign was initiated, together with the necessary architectural and structural analyses and planning applications involving the Diocese of Bath and Wells, Historic England and other authorities.
 Those processes took time and were sometimes frustrating, but eventually everything came together.